meteor/meteor/README.md

 <br />

-† The type of the `roles` field depends on whether groups are used or not:
+† The type of the `roles` field depends on whether or not groups are used:
 ```js
 Roles.addUsersToRoles(bobsUserId, ['manage-team','schedule-game'])
 // internal representation - no groups